 A fully-packed Town Council chamber erupted in applause Monday night after the council denied a change in zoning for the Briggs' property on West Main Road.

-Former state Rep. Vincent Mesolella, a well-known developer, petitioned the council to change the Briggs' property at 905 West Main Road from "light industrial" to "commercial."
+the council to change the Briggs' property at 905 West Main Road from "light industrial" to "commercial."

 After hearing from nearly a half dozen Portsmouth residents and Mesolella, the council voted 6-0 to deny the petition for a zoning change.
 Councilor Jim Seveney was absent.

 Nearly an hour and a half earlier, the hearing seemed like it might not be held at all.

 Council President Joe Robicheau questioned whether the council would consider continuing since the Planning Board did not provide all the necessary documentation.